Restorative Dentistry

 These restorations play a vital role in preventing recurring infections and maintaining the alignment of surrounding teeth by preserving the natural spacing required for proper eruption.
 Crowns eliminate the need for repeated fillings by offering a comprehensive, long-term solution that withstands daily wear and tear.
 With advancements in dental materials and application techniques, modern crowns are now more comfortable, biocompatible, and aesthetically superior, ensuring optimal oral health for children and teenagers.

-Dental extractions are sometimes necessary to address severe decay, infection, or overcrowding.
+Restorative Dentistry are sometimes necessary to address severe decay, infection, or overcrowding.
 Removing a compromised tooth can help protect overall oral health and create space for proper alignment, ensuring a well-balanced and functional dentition.
 Dentists carefully evaluate each case to determine if an extraction is the best course of action.

 • Extracting a severely decayed or infected tooth helps prevent the spread of infection to the surrounding teeth, gums, and jawbone, safeguarding the overall oral health and minimizing further dental complications.